 U.S. #1016, issued to honor the International Red Cross, was the first bi-colored U.S. postage stamp ever produced on the rotary press.

-Swiss humanitarian and businessman Henry Dunant founded the International Red Cross in 1863.
-While on a business trip to Solferino, Italy, in 1859, Dunant witnessed the Battle of Solferino, in which nearly 40,000 soldiers were killed or wounded.
-Shocked by the lack of medical care, Dunant put his business aside and immediately began tending to the wounded.
+While on a business trip to Italy in 1859, Swiss humanitarian Jean Henri Dunant witnessed the aftermath of the Battle of Solferino (part of the Austro-Sardinian War) in which nearly 40,000 soldiers were killed or wounded.
+Shocked by the lack of medical care, Dunant put his business aside and began tending to the wounded.
 He convinced locals to help without discrimination.